OSUrobotics/robot_hand_generator/README.md

-# robot_manipulator_generator
+# robot_hand_generator
-A tool to help in the creation of simplified robot manipulators to be used in simulation.
+A tool to help in the creation of simplified robot hands to be used in simulation.
 Primarily for use with mojo grasp.

 ## Requirements: